Infineon/Code-Examples-BT-SDK-for-ModusToolbox/README.md

-# Code-Examples-BTSDK-1.2-for-ModusToolbox
+# Code-Examples-BTSDK-1.3-for-ModusToolbox

 ## Overview
 These examples demonstrate the functionality of following devices:

 - CYW20819A1 chip: CYW920819EVB-02, CYBT-213043-MESH, CYBT-213043-EVAL
-- CYW20820A1 chip: CYW920820EVB-02
+- CYW20820A1 chip: CYW920820EVB-02, CYW989820EVB-01
 - CYW20721B2 chip: CYW920721B2EVK-01
+- CYW20719B2 chip: CYW920719B2Q40EVB-01

 Each example has a readme.txt that explains what do and what to observe when running the example.
-Also review the chip specific readme.txt (208XX_readme.txt and 20721_readme.txt) for an overvivew of the BT SDK features and tools.
+Also review the chip specific readme.txt for an overvivew of the BT SDK features and tools.

-See BT-SDK-1.2-Code-Examples.pdf for details of applications and supported devices.
+See BT-SDK-1.3-Code-Examples.html for details of applications and supported devices.

 Apps in the 'demo' folder are reference applications and more complex in nature.
 Apps in the 'snips' folder demonstrate a specific feature or library.
 These examples support ModusToolbox v1.1.
 They do not work with ModusToolbox v1.0.

 ModusToolbox 1.1 can be installed from this link: https://community.cypress.com/community/modustoolbox

-The Mesh-Peer-Apps folder contain peer application for Mesh applications.
-Up to date Mesh Peer Apps are located here.
-Use these apps as opposed to the versions that are installed as part of the BT SDK install process.
-Copy and replace them in 'Install Path'\ModusToolbox_1.1\libraries\bt_sdk-1.1\components\BT-SDK\common\apps\snip\mesh\peerapps

 ## Adding the Code Example to the IDE